BunmiOlakanmi/Visualizing_Data_with_Leaflet/README.md

 4. Visual Studio Code

 ### Instructions
-The first task here is to visualize the earthquake dataset
+The main task here is to visualize the earthquake dataset, which entailed getting the dataset in JSON format from the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize

 ## Task